Fluke 323 VS 324 – Clamp Meter Comparison Guide

 They are both valuable clamp meters and both of them might be satisfying, but do you want to know the difference between them and how they both function?
 Stick around!

 Both clamp meters are produced by Fluke and are also categorized as both the 320 series clamp meters, which may cause them to have a lot of similarities.
 So to make the difference more viewable, we would begin this comparison by tabling some significant features of the Fluke 323 and the Fluke 324.

 Let’s break it down

 Now let us have a brief breakdown of the comparison.
-We would explain the essential features of the clamp meter, and give a summary on how the both perform, their similarities and also their differences.
+We would explain the essential features of the clamp meter, and give a summary of how the both perform, their similarities and also their differences.

-The category rating of a clamp meter would determine the safety of the device and how they how they react to spikes in voltage, devices with higher category rating can measure more dangerous levels of electricity.
+The category rating of a clamp meter would determine the safety of the device and how they react to spikes in voltage, devices with higher category rating can measure more dangerous levels of electricity.